wizards-of-lua/wizards-of-lua/docs/introduction.md

 By using it you can change the nature of the game.*

 The Wizards of Lua modification adds a new entity, called the Spell entity, to Minecraft.
-A spell is a (normally) invisible entity that can be casted by a player using the [/lua command](/lua-command).
+A spell is a (normally) invisible entity that can be cast by a player using the [/lua command](/lua-command).
 Like any other entity each spell exists at a certain location (defined by a 3-dimensional [vector](/modules/Vec3/)) inside a specific dimension